 Match #1 - Dolph Ziggler O def.
 Rusev X

 Rusev entered the stage alone.
-Having shed Adrian English previously, the Lion of Bulgaria cut a much more serious demeanour, and the crowd loved it.
+Having shed Aidan English previously, the Lion of Bulgaria cut a much more serious demeanour, and the crowd loved it.

 Ziggler made the first advance as he blind-side Rusev with an elbow to the back of the head before the bell.
 Rusev quickly evened the odds, dodging a third elbow drop from Ziggler and hit a ferocious Sambo Kick.

 As Rusev caught his breath, the tenacious Ziggler pounced again with a Swinging Neck Breaker, getting a two count before following it up with a top rope Body Splash.
 Ziggler, clearly angered by the Bulgarians resistance, hit him with a multitude of vicious stomps and a Jumping Elbow Drop.
 This time, instead of doing more damage, Ziggler motioned to the crowd and pointed as Rusev and clearly mouthed the word “LOSERS!”

 He pulled Rusev to his feet and looked to go for a Piledriver, which the Bulgarian Brute blocked, picking Ziggler up into an Alabama Slam... smashing the Show Off into the corner turnbuckle.
 Ziggler rolled out of the ring clearly stunned and in pain as Rusev got his wind back, and started to round up the crowd.